-WASHINGTON – The Internal Revenue Service on September 2, 2016 warned tax professionals of a new wave of attacks that allow identity thieves to file fraudulent tax returns by remotely taking over practitioners’ computers.
+Not long ago the Internal Revenue Service warned tax professionals of a new wave of attacks that allow identity thieves to file fraudulent tax returns by remotely taking over practitioners’ computers.

 The IRS is aware of approximately two dozen cases where tax professionals have been victimized in recent days.
 Recently, the IRS urged tax professionals to review their tax preparation software settings and immediately enact all security measures, especially those settings that require usernames and passwords to access tax preparation products.